meterXu/selenium-ide/docs/plugins/ide-events.md

 ## List of Events

-List of events emitted by Selenium IDE.
+List of events emitted by JetRecord.

 ### System Events